MarnusLudick/CMPG323-Project2-28564715/README.md

 <br />I still want to complete this project, as I'm looking to obtain the training and experience of API Development provided by this project.
 <br />A reference list will be provided containing all links used to assist me with completing this porject.

 I have extended the due dates for the issues remaining of this project.
-Reason being that my machine is having a lot of trouble with processing, and consistantly trhows out a bluescreen of death.
+Reason being that my machine is having a lot of trouble with processing, and consistantly throws out a bluescreen of death.
 For the next day I will be resetting my machine and reinstalling the necessary software.